pzankov/hydroctrl/README.md

 # Hydroponic system

-Recirculating hydroponic system consists of a single tank which is used to both mix and hold the solution.
+Recirculating hydroponic system consists of solution tank and a fresh water tank.
+Solution tank is used to both mix and hold the solution.
-Solution consumed by plants is continuously replaced with a fresh water (through a float valve).
+Solution consumed by plants is continuously replaced with a fresh water from the fresh water tank through a float valve.

 # Sensors

-Following data will be obtained by the controller:
+Following data is obtained by the controller:
 - temperature of solution
 - pH of solution
+- solution level (with a single float switch)
 - consumption of fresh water (to detect leaks)

 # Data storage